 Adventures in Abstraction

-In her pastel paintings of underwater scenes, Michele Poirier-Mozzone produces a series of work that’s a joyous presentation of bodies in motion.
+In her underwater scenes in pastel, Michele Poirier-Mozzone produces a series of work that’s a joyous presentation of bodies in motion.
 It’s also a feast of dazzling color and light.

 Her underwater series came about because of a failed adventure in abstract painting.
 “Shortly after I started using pastel, I felt I needed a new direction,” explains Poirier-Mozzone.
 So she painted completely abstracted works for a few months without any planning.

 “It was one of the most difficult, frustrating periods for me,” recalls Poirier-Mozzone.
 “I came away with many mediocre paintings and the feeling that maybe it was all a waste of time.
 Unfortunately, I still hadn’t hit upon anything that I felt could lead me into a series of successful paintings.
 I was in a creative rut.”

 It was in this frame of mind that Poirier-Mozzone found herself watching one of her daughters swim in the pool on a summer day.
 “I was struck by the ribbons of sunlight and interesting distortions affecting my daughter through the moving water,” she says.
 “I was also keenly aware of catching this lovely, brief moment before it flickered by.”